andizq/sf3dmodels/README.md

 "Name" makes it possible to construct diverse distributions by mixing the available standard models within it.
 However, new models can be added to the package if needed.
 Users willing to contribute and nourish the package with new models are very welcome!

-In addition, "Name" can couple different star-forming-regions together to recreate complex star forming systems as those being revealed by recent telescopes and interferometers.
+In addition, "Name" can couple different star forming regions together to recreate complex star forming systems as those being revealed by recent telescopes and interferometers.
 This feature was quite used by Izquierdo et al, 2018 to model the complex star forming system W33A MM1.

 We made the "Name" output data to be compatible with [LIME](https://github.com/lime-rt/lime): To simulate real observations you need first to perform radiative transfer calculations and LIME does this for you in far-infrared and (sub-)millimeter wavelength.